 2 Garness Jones LTD.’s Commitment

-At Garness Jones LTD. we have always honoured our customers right to data privacy and protection.
+At Garness Jones LTD. we have always honoured our clients right to data privacy and protection.
 We only collect and hold the information we need; your details are only used for marketing purposes with your consent and we do not provide this information to anyone else for any purpose.
-We also recognise that our suppliers are a key part of our ability to serve our members and we put the same effort into protecting them as we do our customers and staff.
+We also recognise that our suppliers are a key part of our ability to serve our clients and we put the same effort into protecting them as we do our clients and staff.

 We have no necessity to collect and process any individual’s personal information beyond what is required for the provision and management of our services.